drewbarontini/tmcss-slides/book.md

 }
 ```

 This is all well and good until we have a second `.nav` block that needs to be positioned to the left, or  even centered.
 Ask yourself, why is this navigation block being positioned to the right at `50%`?
-Is it because it's in a header.
+Is it because it's in another module?
 Well, you'll want to use a higher-up layout module to handle this (e.g. a grid).

 ```html
 <div class="grid">